 - Businesses that generate four cubic yards of organic waste per week must arrange for organic waste recycling service by January 1, 2017.

 - Businesses that generate four cubic yards or more of commercial waste per week must arrange for organic waste recycling service by January 2019.

-Businesses can contact Burrtec Waste and Recycling services at (760) 340-2113 to set up organic recycling service.
-For more information on AB 1826, see Resources to the right.
+Contact Burrtec Waste and Recycling Services at (760) 340-2113 to set up organic recycling service.